 Manipur Assembly adjourned sine die after Congress demands extension of special session

-All 10 Kuki MLAs remained absent from the House.
+All 10 Kuki MLAs stayed away from the House.

-The one-day special session of the Manipur Assembly ended within an hour on Tuesday after the Congress demanded that the House should convene for at least five days, PTI reported.
+The one-day special session of the Manipur Assembly was on Tuesday adjourned sine die (for an indefinite period) after the Congress demanded that the House should convene for at least five days, PTI reported.

 Former chief minister and Congress leader Okram Ibobi Singh argued that one day was not enough to discuss the ethnic violence that broke out between the Kuki and Meitei communities in the Northeastern state on May 3.